 Are we jaunting off to Palm Springs for a life of leisure in leisure suits?
 Not quite.
 Our goal is to be geoliberated and boss-liberated.
 According to today’s ever-changing definition of everything, that meets the standard for today’s definition of retirement.

-So, we happily admit that we’re on FIRE – just not down there. 😉 You, too, can be a flamer on FIRE with the five steps below and this premier early retirement checklist and questionnaire.
+So, we happily admit that we’re on FIRE – just not down there. 😉 You, too, can be a flamer on FIRE with the five steps below and this Magic Money Calculator.

 1. Know more